Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: AdS analogue of liquid/gas phase transition: inner horizon

 \section{AdS analogue of liquid/gas phase transition: inner horizon}

-The analogue of liquid/gas phase transition in charged AdS black hole spacetimes has been studied in \cite{Chamblin:1999tk, Chamblin:1999hg, Cvetic:1999ne, Kubiznak:2012wp}.
-In this appendix we address an interesting open question: what happens with the inner black hole horizon during such a phase transition?
+{ In this appendix we re-investigate the thermodynamic analogue of a liquid/gas phase transition present in the charged AdS black hole spacetime \cite{Chamblin:1999tk, Chamblin:1999hg, Cvetic:1999ne, Kubiznak:2012wp}.
+The purpose is twofold. i) To show that a ``multi-horizon description'' similar to the one studied in the main text is already (silently) present in the AdS case. ii) To address the following question overlooked in the existing literature: What happens to the inner horizon when the outer horizon experiences a Van der Waals-like phase transition? }